ETC-A/etca-spec/base-isa.md

 ### Separation of Program ROM and RAM

 Aside from program rom starting at address 0x8000, there are no requirements for how the memory address space is layed out.
 For ease of implementation, this spec does **NOT** require program memory to be accessible with the load and store instructions nor does it require that RAM be executable.
 Loads and stores of program memory are _unspecified_ behavior.
 Executing from RAM is _unspecified_ behavior.
-Future extensions and/or features will change this behavior
+Future extensions and/or features will change this behavior.

 ## Flag Semantics

 1) The `Z` flag indicates that the result was zero.
 2) The `N` flag indicates that the result, interpreted as a 2's complement number, was negative.
 3) The `C` flag describes whether an additive instruction caused a carry, or a subtractive computation caused a borrow.
 The concept of "borrow" is exactly the same as in long-hand decimal subtraction the way you might do it on paper.
 The flag is set if the subtraction would borrow out of the next most significant bit.
-A borrow happens precisely when the corresponding addition does _not_ carry.
-In other words, in order to subtract, you (a) complement the B input, (b) set the carry in, (c) set C to the inverse of the carryout.
+A borrow happens precisely when the corresponding 2's-complement addition does _not_ carry.
+In other words, in order to subtract, you (a) complement the B input, (b) set the carry-in, (c) set C to the inverse of the carryout.
 4) The `V` flag indicates that the operation caused overflow.
 This means that a loss of precision occurred for a signed integer calculation (eg. positive + positive = negative or negative + negative = positive).

 ## Jump Instructions

 Here the first byte has the format `10 0 D CCCC` where `D` fills the high byte of the displacement. `CCCC` is the condition to check.
 The second byte is a single 8 bit immediate representing the low byte of the displacement.
-This combined 9 bit displacement (sign extended to the address width which is 16 bits in the base isa) is added to the base address of the current instruction and stored in the program counter.
+This combined 9 bit displacement (sign extended to the address width, which is 16 bits in the base isa) is added to the base address of the current instruction and stored in the program counter.

 ### Conditions